cloudant/sync-android/REPLICATION_POLICIES.md

 There are two options when creating your service:

-1. If you don't require periodic replications, you should create a subclass of `ReplicationService`.
+1. If you don't require periodic replications, create a subclass of `ReplicationService`.
-2. If you want your replications to repeat at (roughly) fixed time intervals, as well as possibly adding other criteria that are required for replication, you should create a subclass of `PeriodicReplicationService`.
+2. If you want your replications to repeat at (roughly) fixed time intervals, as well as possibly adding other criteria that are required for replication, create a subclass of `PeriodicReplicationService`.
 This class takes care of the scheduling of periodic alarms to trigger the replications.
 This also requires you to implement a `BroadcastReceiver` that is a subclass of `PeriodicReplicationReceiver`.

 Both Services allow other application components to bind to them.
 This allows components to be notified when